Content Categories

 Business Law Today publishes articles and tools consistently as they are ready to go, while month-in-briefs are published monthly.
 Publicity emails go out at the start of the month and at mid-month.
 A submitted article can take from a few days to a few months to move from submission to publication, depending on the nearest publication date, available peer reviewers, length of piece, and editorial calendar; it’s best to plan for about two weeks as turn-around time.

 The tone of the site tends toward journalistic and casual, less formal than much of legal and academic writing.
 Authors are not paid and maintain full publication rights following their appearance on the site.
-Business Law Today does not reprint pre-published articles.
+Business Law Today does not reprint previously published articles.
 We are, however, able to work with repurposed client alerts.
-We do not publish book reviews, but we do consider articles based on or excerpted from books.

 Submission Process